Drizzr/MCG_segmentation/README.md

 - Updates the learning rate if a scheduler is provided.

 ##### `validate()`
-Evaluates the model on the validation (test) set, computing:
+Evaluates the model on the validation set, computing:
 - Average validation loss (using Focal Loss).
 - Validation accuracy.
 - Macro-averaged F1-score.
 - Detailed classification report with precision, recall, and F1-score per class.
 - Significant point detection metrics for ECG waves (onsets and offsets for P Wave, QRS, and T Wave) with a tolerance of ±150 ms.

-The method also prints a detailed classification report and detection metrics, then returns the validation (test) loss, accuracy, and macro F1-score.
+The method also prints a detailed classification report and detection metrics, then returns the validation loss, accuracy, and macro F1-score.

 ##### `save_model(is_best=False)`
 Saves the model, optimizer, and scheduler states, along with training parameters, to a checkpoint directory: